 For the computation of the gain for symmetric antenna patterns see Appendix 12.

-gwrit : base station antenna gain in the interfering transmitter direction
+gwrit : base station antenna gain in the interfering link transmitter direction

-path loss between the interfering transmitter i and the victim receiver (propagation loss, slow fading and clutter losses taken into account).
+path loss between the interfering link transmitter i and the victim link receiver (propagation loss, slow fading and clutter losses taken into account).

 or